CR0N00S/central_trading_card-game_project/README.md

 admin
 admin456789
 ```
-## create superuser for admin site
+## if you want to create superuser for admin site
 ```
 python manage.py createsuperuser
 ```